 Dissertation Scholarship

-• at the dissertation stage of his/her program (ABD) in an accredited doctoral program,
+• at the dissertation stage (ABD) in an accredited doctoral program

-• a student member of NABPR (which applicants may join at the time of application with no penalty),
+• an NABPR member - applicants may join (at a discounted student membership rate) at the time of application with no penalty

 To apply the candidate must submit the following: